damianperera/deno-starter/README.md

 ## Getting Started
 ### Dependencies
-Install the development dependencies to enable the file-watcher and automatic restarts on code changes.
+Install the development dependencies to enable file-watcher and automatic restarts on code changes.
 ```bash
 $ ./deno install
 ```